winiymissl/ExportEvething/README.md

 ### Q: How can I report issues or suggest features?

-A: You can submit issues or suggestions on the plugin's GitHub page or contact us via [contact information].
+A: You can submit issues or suggestions on the plugin's GitHub page or contact us via email.

 ## Contributing